Beth Lincoln: Career

-Lincoln's first publication was a "Hobbit"- inspired short story in her village's parish magazine.
+Lincoln's first publication was a Hobbit- inspired short story in her village's parish magazine.
 Lincoln was a 2017 Penguin Random House WriteNow mentee, where she worked on her debut novel, then under the working title A Plural of Swifts.

 In 2021, Puffin Books acquired the rights to publish Lincoln's debut middle-grade mystery novel The Swifts in 2023.
 Also released as The Swifts: A Dictionary of Scoundrels, it became a #1 New York Times bestseller in the Middle Grade Paperback category.
 The Swifts won a Nero Book Award and Barnes & Noble Children's and YA Book Awards in the Overall and Young Reader categories, and was shortlisted for a Waterstones Children's Book Prize and the Branford Boase Award.
 It was also an American Booksellers Association Indies Introduce pick.
-Puffin would acquire two further titles in the series, published in 2024 and 2026 respectively.
+Puffin would acquire two further titles in the series, one published in 2024, and one that will be published in late 2026.

 Personal life

-Lincoln is queer and uses she/they pronouns.
+Lincoln is queer and uses she/her and they/them pronouns.